major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

 One of the first things we learn in programming is to decompose large problems into smaller parts.
 That divide-and-conquer approach can help us to assign tasks to others, reduce anxiety by focusing on one thing at a time, and improve modularity of our designs.

-There comes a time when things are ready to be hooked up.
+But there comes a time when things are ready to be hooked up.

 > That's where most developers go about things the wrong way.

-Most developers that haven't yet learned about the [solid principles](/articles/solid-principles/solid-typescript/), and proceed to tightly couple modules and classes that shouldn't be coupled, resulting in coupled code that's **hard to change** and **untestable**.
+Most developers that haven't yet learned about the [solid principles](/articles/solid-principles/solid-typescript/) or software composition, and proceed to write tightly couple modules and classes that shouldn't be coupled, resulting in code that's **hard to change** and **hard to test**.

 In this article, we're going to learn about:

 - Components & software composition
-- How not to hook up components
+- How NOT to hook up components
 - How and why to inject dependencies using Dependency Injection
 - How to apply Dependency Inversion and write testable code
 - Considerations using Inversion of Control containers